symfony/symfony-docs/email/cloud.rst

 you a headache there's a simple solution: Leverage the cloud to send your emails.

-This cookbook shows how easy it is to integrate `Amazon's Simple Email Service (SES)`_ into Symfony.
+This article shows how easy it is to integrate `Amazon's Simple Email Service (SES)`_ into Symfony.

 .. note::